Stuart1389/SmokeFasterRCNN/README.md

 <h2> Evaluating a model: </h2>
 <p>
-Make sure within GetValues the model_name value is the same as the name of the trained model <br>
+Make sure within GetValues the model_name value in test settings is the same as the name of the trained model <br>
 Open Tester.py and run the file.
 The model will be automatically evaluated.
 There are many options at the top of the Tester.py file relating to visualisation, metrics, etc
 </p>